canerturkaslan/example-devops_platform-case-study/README.md

 *   [Step 4.3.a HPA](#step-43a-hpa)
 *   [Step 4.3.b Karpenter AutoScaling](#step-43b-karpenter-autoscaling)

 ### Step 1 Flask-App:

 I don't know much about Java, when I looked at the repository on github, I realized that someone else had fork here and solved the case.
 I chose to develop from scratch using Python so that the things we do are not the same.

 All the steps are as requested, I have written the Dockerfile in multistage structure and returned the parameters of the query to the endpoint to stdout.

 ### Step 2.1 Kubernetes Cluster:

-I created Kubernetes with vagrantfile on my local computer using Libvirt(KVM/QEMU).
+I created Kubernetes with vagrantfile on my local computer using **Libvirt(KVM/QEMU).**

-Master and worker nodes each have 2 CPUs.
+Master and worker nodes each have **2 CPUs.**
-Master node has 4096MB ram, worker nodes have 5192 MB ram.
+Master node has **4096MB** ram, worker nodes have **5192MB** ram.

-Kubernetes version 1.26.0 was installed using kubeadm and shell scripts.
+**Kubernetes version 1.26.0** was installed using kubeadm and shell scripts.

-Containerd is selected as the container runtime, calico is selected as the Container network interface plugin.
+**Containerd** is selected as the container runtime, **calico** is selected as the Container network interface plugin.

 I looked at the file descriptor and pid limit values with **ulimit -n** and **ulimit -u** and increased it by editing the **/etc/security/limits.conf** file on the nodes
 I need to set ulimits on worker nodes since containers will inherit the ulimit of worker nodes.

-For an application that dynamically uses different port numbers and connection numbers (eg game servers) I set the kernel parameters for TCP connections:
+For an application that dynamically uses different port numbers and connection numbers (**eg game servers**) I set the kernel parameters for TCP connections:
 I expanded the parameter **net.ipv4.ip\_local\_port\_range** and increased the parameter **net.core.somaxconn** This will allow more connections.

 ### Step 2.2 Jenkins:

 I installed Jenkins by customizing helm chart values.yaml and giving nodeSelector-label to run on **NODE 3** only.
-I used localPath for persistentVolume (jenkinsData).
+I used **localPath** for **persistentVolume** (jenkinsData).

 ### Step 2.3 Prometheus-Alertmanager-Grafana Stack:

-I made customizations with the kube-prometheus-stack community chart and installed it with values.yaml.
+I made customizations with the **kube-prometheus-stack** community chart and installed it with **values.yaml.**
-Here, I created the application's grafana dashboards with configmap and made it permanent.
+Here, I created the application's **grafana dashboards** with **configmap** and made it permanent.

 ### Step 2.4 Elasticsearch, Kibana, Fluent-bit:

-Using elastic/elasticsearch, elastic/kibana and fluent/fluen-bit helm charts, I have set up an EFK stack with values.yamls separately.
+Using **elastic/elasticsearch, elastic/kibana and fluent/fluen-bit helm charts**, I have set up an EFK stack with **values.yamls** separately.

 I installed Elasticsearch as 1 node with master-ingest-data roles. (due to lack of resources)